-CAUTION: All NVH foam must be removed from the repair area of the vehicle, as material is flammable.
+CAUTION: NVH foam should be removed from the weld area, as material may be flammable.

 - 1. Visually verify that mating flanges are free of scale, rust, dirt, paint and cured adhesives/sealers, as well as wrinkles.
 If cracked, wrinkled or scored metal exists the condition needs to be corrected at this time. - 2.
 E-coat within 25mm.
 (1in.) needs to be removed for STRSW.
 If Weld Bonding, E-coat should be ground off completely along seam.